bidfx/bidfx-api-py/DEVELOPMENT.md

 ### Making a distribution

-The distribution is created by running the `make`.
-Run the command:
+The distribution is created by running the [setup.py](setup.py) which is done via `make`.
+To create a distribution run the command:

 ```sh
 make dist
 ```

-To build a new distribution into a tar file.
+This will build a new distribution into a tar file.
-The distribution is written to the [dist](dist) directory.
+The distribution is written to the [dist](dist) directory as follows.

  ```sh
 $ ls dist